guitiorr/bookshelf-api/README.md

 Book object attributes (not really fixed so you can make up any attributes since it is stored in a local array when the program runs):

-id, name, publisher, year, author, pageCount, pageRead
+id, name, publisher, year, author, pageCount, pageRead, finished (boolean)

 **